-For lists you can choose whether you want to number them or not.
-For both cases, select the sections to be numbered and click in the formatting bar either on "List" or on "List-ordered" and the sections will be formatted accordingly.
+For lists, you can choose whether you want to number them or not.
+For both cases, select the components to be numbered and click in the formatting bar either on "List" or on "List-ordered" and the components will be formatted accordingly.

 For technical reasons you can only superscript or subscript words as a whole.
 Mark the word you want to superscript or subscript and then click on the corresponding button in the formatting bar, see the following illustration.

 But beware, tip from the professional: Simply separate the part of the word you want to superscript or subscript with a space from the rest of the word.
 If you now raise or lower the separated part, the space will disappear and your thus formatted word part will be moved back to the non-formatted part.

 Right-click on a component of text in which you want to insert a page break.
 Select "Add page-break above" from the context menu.